tschuerti/WinDrop/README.md

 # Installation

-Run the code and install following shortcut:<br>
+Run the code and install the following shortcut:<br>
 https://www.icloud.com/shortcuts/dbd1977c628040b6a1c62d7a387cc59b